Adoption Finalization in Virginia

 Taking your baby home from the hospital will undoubtedly be one of the best days of your life.
 However, you aren’t automatically issued a final decree of adoption when this happens.
-First, Virginia laws require that you meet the following criteria (when applicable):
+First, laws for adoption in Virginia require that you meet the following criteria below (when applicable).
+You can also contact us online to get more free information now.

 The idea of a post-placement visit might be stressful to some, as the home study itself can be, but don’t worry.
 The social worker who did your home study will most likely be the one to come back to visit your home to make sure everyone’s adjusting well.
 He or she will walk you through the process, answer any questions you might have about raising an adopted child, and probably marvel over your newest family member!